 Brachycephalic Airway Syndrome

-Brachycephalic breeds (short muzzled breeds such as the Pug, Shih Tzu) commonly suffer from this condition.
-It affects various locations of the respiratory tract.
+Specifically, pugs commonly suffer from brachycephalic airway syndrome, which affects various locations of the respiratory tract.
 If left untreated, this will result in chronic breathing problems.

 Stenotic Nares (Collapsed Nostrils)